napari/docs/docs/naps/7-key-binding-dispatch.md

 ### Completing the dispatch

-Putting everything together, the following psuedo code represents the logic of key binding dispatch:
+Putting everything together, the following pseudo-code represents the logic of key binding dispatch:

 ```python
 from threading import Timer